-Signal Name Туре Pin# Description LED_LINK S, O, PU 22 LINK LED: In Mode 1, this pin indicates the status of the LINK.
+Signal Name Туре Pin# Description LED_LINK S, O, PU 28 LINK LED: In Mode 1, this pin indicates the status of the LINK.
 The LED will be ON when Link is good.
-LINK/ACT LED: In Mode 2, this pin indicates transmit and receive activity in addition to the status of the Link.
+LINK/ACT LED: In Mode 2 and Mode 3, this pin indicates transmit and receive activity in addition to the status of the Link.
 The LED will be ON when Link is good.
 It will blink when the transmitter or receiver is active.
-LED_SPEED S, O, PU 21 SPEED LED: This LED is ON when DP83848K is in 100Mb/s and OFF when DP83848K is in 10Mb/s.
-Functionality of this LED is independent of the mode selected.
+LED_SPEED S, O, PU 27 SPEED LED : The LED is ON when device is in 100 Mb/s and OFF when in 10 Mb/s.
+Functionality of this LED is independent of mode selected.
+LED_ACT/COL S, O, PU 26 ACTIVITY LED: In Mode 1, this pin is the Activity LED which is ON when activity is present on either Transmit or Receive.
+COLLISION/DUPLEX LED: In Mode 2, this pin by default indicates Collision detection.
+For Mode 3, this LED output may be programmed to indicate Full-duplex status instead of Collision.

-1.5 RESET
+1.5 JTAG Interface